royy29/Webp-Image-converter-wordpress-plugin/README.md

 ## 📄 License

-This plugin is licensed under the GPLv2 or later.
+This plugin is open source.
 Feel free to use, modify, and distribute it under the same terms.

 ## 🙏 Acknowledgements